 Adorably small and complete with a squashed face, pugs are an extremely popular breed of dog.
 But how long do pugs live on average, and what can you expect out of a lifetime of raising a pug?

 From birth to old age, let’s discuss what life is like for this small breed of dog.
-This article will go over their average lifespan, their life cycle, and how you can further extend the life of your pet pug.
+This article will go over the average pug life span, their life cycle, and how you can further extend the life of your pet pug.
 Let’s get started.

 How Long Do Pugs Live?

-Pugs live an average of 10-14 years.
+The average pug life span lasts between 12-15 years.
 Some pugs live much longer than that, and some have even lived close to 20 years.
 However, given their ability to gain weight quickly and their overall respiratory issues, many pugs don’t live longer than 15 years.